Aksem/libavoid-js/README.md

 ### Build commands

-- `python3 ../tools/generate.py`
+1. `python3 ../tools/generate.py`

-  It will generate both production and debug versions of the library, also update documentation.
+    It will generate both release and debug versions of the library, also update documentation.

+2. `npm run build`

+    It will create a package with generated release version of the library.

 ### Debugging